Dazegambler/UKSpawner-/README.md

 Press Y or your designated Key to Open/Close the spawn Menu

 Press T or your designated Key to Spawn Set Enemy on your crosshair's Position

-Press G or your designated Key to Toggle the Mindflayer beam if spawned

 # Building